M116cj/winiswin/replit.md

 - **Trading Strategy (ICT/SMC)**: Identifies order blocks, liquidity zones, and market structure.
 Uses MACD and EMA for confirmation and assigns a confidence score (70-100%).
 - **Intelligent Position Selection**: Scans all 648 symbols, scores signals by confidence/expected ROI, sorts them, and opens positions only for the top 3 signals.
 It dynamically manages existing positions.
 - **Advanced Risk Management**:
+    - Automatic account balance detection from Binance API (Spot + Futures USDT)
-    - Dual position limits based on 0.3% risk and a 0.5% maximum position size.
+    - Dual position limits based on 0.3% risk and a 0.5% maximum position size
-    - Capital is divided into 3 equal parts, with each position using 33.33% of the allocated funds.
+    - Capital is divided into 3 equal parts, with each position using 33.33% of the allocated funds
-    - Dynamic stop-loss/take-profit based on ATR.
+    - Dynamic stop-loss/take-profit based on ATR
-    - Automatic drawdown alerts (5% triggers Discord alert).
+    - Automatic drawdown alerts (5% triggers Discord alert)
+    - Real-time balance updates in Discord `/balance` command
 - **Technical Indicators**: Uses pure Python/NumPy for MACD, Bollinger Bands, EMA, and ATR to reduce dependencies.
 - **Dependency Optimization**: Significant reduction in external libraries, removing PyTorch LSTM and TA-Lib dependencies, leading to smaller Docker images and faster startup times.
 - **Trade Logging**: Optimized batch writing for performance.